buildo/avenger/docs/introduction/Comparison.md

 ### [React Refetch](https://github.com/heroku/react-refetch)

 Similarities:
-- Avenger let's you co-locate queries with your UI components when paired with [revenge](https://github.com/buildo/revenge)
+- Let's you co-locate queries with your UI components when paired with [revenge](https://github.com/buildo/revenge)

 Differences:
 - Avenger it's not react-specific (although we use react as well)